willjinjin/SokobanGame/README.md

 # SokobanGame
-Sokoban Game coded using C
+Sokoban Game coded using C.
+main.c contains the full game. task 1-10 are steps made when implementing the games functions.